chijundeng/chijundeng/README.md

 ### About Me

-Hi there!
-I'm a PhD student ad Fudan university focusing on the intersection of **brain imaging** and **computational neuroscience** — with a special focus on **autism spectrum disorder (ASD)**.
-My goal is to understand the dynamic architecture of the brain across the human lifespan and the mechanism underlying ASD.
+“Hi there!
+I’m a PhD student at Fudan University specializing in brain imaging and computational neuroscience, with a particular focus on autism spectrum disorder (ASD).
+My research aims to uncover the dynamic architecture of the brain across the human lifespan and to better understand the neural mechanisms underlying ASD.”

 ---